samfisherirl/Easy-Auto-GUI-for-AHK-v2/README.md

 - Their work served as the foundation for this project, I did very little work, just weaving the two solutions together.
 All the work was done by the creators just mentioned.

 # How it works
-Easy AutoGUI is built on ahkv1 and operates without requiring any installation, leveraging built-in executables.
+Easy AutoGUI is built on and operates from ahkv1.
+Launch_AutoGUI is a v2 wrapper handling conversion and launching (without the need for v1.0 install).

 - **Real-Time Conversion**: The process of conversion takes place in real-time within the integrated development environment (IDE).
 - **Rapid Cloning**: Cloning windows that contain over 1,000 lines is efficient, completing in less than one second.